Masorr/boutique_ado_1/.github/ISSUE_TEMPLATE/user-story.md

 ---
-name: User Stories for Boutique Ado v1
+name: User Story
-about: 'User Story: <TITLE>'
+about: This is our default user story template
-title: ''
+title: 'User Story: <TITLE>'
 labels: ''
 assignees: ''